X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: I/O Statement**
 **FORMAT: CMD &lt;file number&gt;[, string]**

 **Action:** This statement switches the primary output device from the video display to the file specified.
 This file could be on disk, a printer, or an I/O device like the modem<sup>1</sup>.
-The file number must be specified in a prior `OPEN` statemewnt.
+The file number must be specified in a prior [OPEN](#open) statemewnt.
 The string, when specified, is sent to the file.
 This is handy for titling printouts, etc.

-When this command is in effect, any `PRINT` statements and `LIST` commands will not display on the screen, but will send the text in the same format to the file.
+When this command is in effect, any [PRINT](#print) statements and [LIST](#list) commands will not display on the screen, but will send the text in the same format to the file.

-To re-direcet the output back to the screen, the `PRINT#` command should send a blank line to the `CMD` device before `CLOSE`ing, so it will stop expecting data.
+To re-direcet the output back to the screen, the [PRINT#](#print-1) command should send a blank line to the [CMD](#cmd) device before [CLOSE](#close)ing, so it will stop expecting data.
 This is called "un-listening" the device.

 Any system error (like `?SYNTAX ERROR`) will cause output to return to the screen.
 Devices aren't un-listened by this, so you should send a blank line after an error condition.